Campers will write two mandatory letters home.

-We strongly encourage you to write to your camper!
-New campers often feel comforted by receiving mail from home within the first few days.
+We strongly encourage family and friends to write to your camper via snail mail.
+A handwritten letter in an envelope is so much more exciting than an email.
+New campers can feel comforted by receiving mail from home in the first few days.
 Some parents write their camper a letter and send it a few days before camp so they have mail when they arrive; we think that’s a great idea!
+Check out this blog for some helpful tips on sending your camper mail this summer.

 To Send a Letter